nuclia/nucliadb/docs/internal/NODES.md

 # NODE

-Nodes are the underlying index that fullfills a GRPC API to deliver indexing on Text, Vectors and Relations.
+Nodes are the underlying index that fulfils a GRPC API to deliver indexing on Text, Vectors and Relations.

 ## Architecture

 Each node is composed by multiple shards and each shard have four indexes.
 In order to prioritize reads we split each node on three containers: reader, writer and sidecar.

-Reader is responsible of search functionallity via a GRPC interface, Writer is responsible on writing via a GRPC interface and Sidecar connects to a stream of indexing information and injects information on the writer.
+Reader is responsible for search functionality via a GRPC interface, Writer is responsible for writing via a GRPC interface and Sidecar connects to a stream of indexing information and injects information on the writer.

 <p align="center">
   <img src="../assets/images/nodes.svg" alt="Nuclia" height="200" style="background-color: white">